Karen Zacarias: Personal life

-She has three children: Maia, Nico, and Kati.
+She lives in Washington, D.C., with her husband, Rett Snotherly, and their three children.

 Awards

 The Sins of Sor Juana was the winner of the Charles MacArthur Award for outstanding new play at D.C.'s 2000 Helen Hayes Awards.
 This play has been widely produced, thus Zacarías translated it for a Spanish-language production in April at D.C.'s GALA Hispanic Theatre.

 Young Playwrights' Theater won the 2010 National Arts and Humanities Youth Program Award from the President's Committee on the Arts and Humanities.
 YPT received the Washington Post 2014 Award for Excellence in Nonprofit Management.